NDCLab/pepper-pipeline/CONTRIBUTING.md

 Development is driven by the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), wherein each new feature is encapsulated in its own branch.
 This ensures changes are properly tested and integrated before they deploy, while still allowing for development to be done in parallel.

-The baseEEG branches follow this convention:
+The PEPPER branches follow this convention:

 `main`
 - Represents a stable release, merged from `dev` via a [Level 2 PR review](https://ndclab.github.io/wiki/docs/etiquette/github-etiquette.html#terminology)